cfrg/draft-irtf-cfrg-cryptography-specification/draft-irtf-cfrg-cryptography-specification.md

 should be comprehensive, covering all relevant aspects, such as confidentiality, integrity, authentication, non-repudiation, and availability as well as resistance to implementation flaws such as side-channels.

 Furthermore, authors should clarify any trade-offs or limitations associated with the security goals, ensuring that the target audiences understand the intended balance between security and other factors, such as performance or ease of implementation.

+Common Security Goals:
+  - Confidentiality
+  - Integrity
+  - Authentication
+  - Non-repudiation
+  - Availability
+  - Resistance to side-channels

 ### Formalizing Security Definitions